apparena/patterns/docs/WRITING_DOCUMENTATION.md

 By answering these two questions in your markdown file a user of the patterns should be able to tell whether he needs the pattern and how to use it.

-# Creating a new component using the pattern generator

-The pattern generator can be executed from the root directory like this:
-`./patternGenerator.sh`
-Follow the on-screen prompts to create a basic skeleton of a component.

 # Important note

 In the example JS file you can import any pattern from the npm module *'apparena-patterns-react'*,